homerours/beamer-solarized/README.md

 <h2>BeamerSolarizedTheme</h2>
-A solarized theme for Beamer LaTeX. modified from of jrnold/beamercolortheme
+A solarized theme for Beamer LaTeX (modified from jrnold/beamercolortheme).